Do you want to build a business as a side hustle while still working your 9-5? Then this post is for you.

 Become a Project Manager

-Starting a business is a massive project with several mini-projects that will make the main project a reality.
+Starting a business is a massive project with several steps and milestones that will help you make your business a reality.
+That’s why I created the Step Up Boss Up Road Map.

 - Skills & Knowledge Audit